 Home

-Pantry Makeover: How To Organize Your Pantry With Simple Storage Solutions
+Pantry Makeover: How To Organize With Simple Storage Solutions

 If you’re looking for tips, ideas and inspirations to organize your pantry and turn it into a space that sparks joy in your life, this post is for you.

 What is the most frequently visited space in your home besides the bathroom?
-For us it’s the pantry.
-With 5 hungry people in the family, there always seems to be a person in here looking for snacks.
-Even though the pantry is the most used space in the home, I always thought it would be impossible to keep this area tidy and organized due to the amount of visitors throughout the day.
+For us, it’s the pantry.
+With 6 hungry people in the family, there always seems to be a person in here looking for snacks.
+As the most used space in the home, I always thought it would be impossible to keep the pantry tidy and organized due to the amount of visitors throughout the day.

-Thanks to kitchen essentials and storage solutions available at The Container Store, the most neglected and messy space in my home is now my favorite.
+Thanks to kitchen essentials and storage solutions available at The Container Store, the most neglected and messy space in my home has become my favorite.
 Before I go into detail about how you too, can turn your pantry into a space that sparks joy in your life, here is the before and after photo of my pantry.

 Save 25% on over 900 solutions during our Kitchen & Pantry Sale!